pytorch/torchchat/docs/quantization.md

 This should take about 10 seconds to complete.

-Note: if you want to use the new kernels in the AOTI and C++ runners, you must pass the flag link_torchao_ops when running the scripts the build the runners.
+When building the AOTI and C++ runners, you must pass the flag link_torchao_ops when running the scripts the build the runners.

 ```
 bash torchchat/utils/scripts/build_native.sh aoti link_torchao_ops